SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Note:

-In the current version, an **error** was identified in the target variable definition. *Correcting this is in progress*, and as a result, the project's conclusions are **inaccurate**.
-The project remains available as a demonstration of technical proficiency and as part of an ongoing optimization process.
+This project is shared as a demonstration of technical proficiency and as part of an ongoing optimization process.
+It is understood that this work is not final and that there will always be room for refinement as more time and analysis are invested.
+Future updates are expected.

 # Brazilian Ecommerce Review Analysis